mongodb/docs-realm/examples/ios/README.md

 ManageEmailPasswordUsers.codeblock.register-email.swift
 ```

-These files correspond to the `:code-block-start:` commands in `Examples/ManageEmailPasswordUsers.swift`.
+These files correspond to the `:snippet-start:` commands in `Examples/ManageEmailPasswordUsers.swift`.

 ### Include in Docs Source